 A couple of years ago I had the chance to learn from and meet Ron Teeguarden, founder of legendary herb company Dragon Herbs and one of the men who inspired my interest in herbalism.
 Ron led the way in bringing tonic herbs from China to the West; he is a true pioneer.

 I spoke to him about SuperFeast and the direction I’d chosen to take.

 His response set my vision in concrete.

-He said that the he spent many many years in China at the herb farms, and that nobody in the world loved and respected these Taoist tonic herbs like those that had had it ensconced in their culture for thousands of years.
+He said that he spent many many years in China at the herb farms, and that nobody in the world loved and respected these Daoist tonic herbs like those that had had them ensconced in their culture for thousands of years.
 The level of intention and dedication that went into cultivating the best possible herbs (when you found the right growers) and innovating the next levels of sustainable growing (to preserve the land that offers these gifts) was next-level and simply couldn’t be matched.